w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ##### character-key-shortcuts

-**2.1.4 Character Key Shortcuts:** If a [keyboard shortcut](https://www.w3.org/TR/WCAG21/#dfn-keyboard-shortcuts) is implemented in content using only letter (including upper- and lower-case letters), punctuation, number, or symbol characters, then at least one of the following is true:

-- Turn off: A [mechanism](https://www.w3.org/TR/WCAG21/#dfn-mechanism) is available to turn the shortcut off;
-- Remap: A mechanism is available to remap the shortcut to use one or more non-printable keyboard characters (e.g. Ctrl, Alt, etc).
-- Active only on focus: The keyboard shortcut for a user [interface component](https://www.w3.org/TR/WCAG21/#dfn-user-interface-components) is only active when that component has focus.

-###### Additional Guidance When Applying Success Criterion 2.1.4 to Non-Web Documents and Software:
+###### Additional Guidance When Applying Success Criterion 2.1.4 to Non-Web Documents and Software

-- This applies directly as written, and as described in [Intent from Understanding Success Criterion 2.1.4](https://www.w3.org/WAI/WCAG22/Understanding/character-key-shortcuts.html) (also provided below).
+This applies directly as written, and as described in [Intent from Understanding Success Criterion 2.1.4](https://www.w3.org/WAI/WCAG22/Understanding/character-key-shortcuts.html) (also provided below).

 <div class="note">The WCAG2ICT interpretation is that the WCAG definition of a keyboard shortcut does not include a long press of a key (2 seconds or more) or other accessibility features provided by the platform.
 See the [keyboard shortcut](https://w3c.github.io/wcag2ict/#dfn-keyboard-shortcuts) definition for more details.</div>

 #### enough-time